 In countries around the world, the movement over the last several years to develop and strengthen legal systems for the conservation of biodiversity has been steadily gathering momentum, and companies in these countries are also being asked to participate.
 The International Finance Corporation (IFC), a member of the World Bank Group, has issued guidelines entitled "IFC Performance Standards," and these have been adopted by the Equator Principles Association.
 The biodiversity preservation provisions of these standards were strengthened in January 2012.Furthermore, Equator Principles version 4 (EP4), which Mizuho has started to apply from July 2020, strengthened efforts to the conservation of biodiversity.

-In response to these developments, Mizuho continues to invest its efforts to CSBI, to support this initiative that collaborates beyond industrial borders.
+In response to these developments, Mizuho continues to invest its efforts to CSBI as a member of EPA, to support this initiative that collaborates beyond industrial borders.

 Case Studies on Other Measures

 Harnessing its financial system, Mizuho is promoting the following measures.

 |Mizuho Bank||Support for financing funds for the purchase of energy–saving equipment|

 |Participate in CSBI|

 |Supporting the challenge of sustainable fishing and aquaculture businesses|